vikaskr0201/ActualizeAPITest/README.md

 ```
 **Note**: in above command source points to your mock_api.json path <br/>

 There are two ways to start the backend mock server either of the way can be applied.
-In case approach 2: mockoon cli is used then user should know basic docker commands<br/>
+In case approach 2: Mockoon CLI is used then user should know basic docker commands and can watch container logs when developed mock API's are exercised<br/>

 ```
 docker ps -a